Posts Tagged ‘shows’

 Red Henry

-The title for this blog may seem strange, but it’s pretty important.
-As I mentioned before, Christopher and I played a party Saturday night before last, and we had two fine musicians with us– Mike Munford and Ira Gitlin.
-All four of us fit together perfectly, and our band dynamics– making the instrument leads stand out, putting the vocals out front, adapting the backup every moment to make the lead sound its best– were excellent.
+The title for this blog may seem strange, but it's pretty important.
+As I mentioned before, Christopher and I played a party Saturday night before last, and we had two fine musicians with us-- Mike Munford and Ira Gitlin.
+All four of us fit together perfectly, and our band dynamics-- making the instrument leads stand out, putting the vocals out front, adapting the backup every moment to make the lead sound its best-- were excellent.

 During our first set break, Ira commented on this.
 He knew how rare it is for everybody in a band to be paying attention and always playing so as to make the lead instrument or vocal sound its best.
-He knew how very often, even with good musicians, the guitar player will be showing off his fancy bass runs, or the harmony singers will pay little attention to the lead singer, or the lead singer will be drowned out by a banjo player who’s playing lead all the time, all over everybody else’s vocals and instruments.
-But the four of us were playing TOGETHER– not just playing the same song at the same time, but listening to each other and playing together.
+He knew how very often, even with good musicians, the guitar player will be showing off his fancy bass runs, or the harmony singers will pay little attention to the lead singer, or the lead singer will be drowned out by a banjo player who's playing lead all the time, all over everybody else's vocals and instruments.
+But the four of us were playing TOGETHER-- not just playing the same song at the same time, but listening to each other and playing together.
 And it was good.

-You can pay attention to this too, whenever you’re playing music with other people.
+You can pay attention to this too, whenever you're playing music with other people.
 Is someone else singing a song?
-Make sure you’re not the one drowning him (or her) out.
+Make sure you're not the one drowning him (or her) out.
 Is somebody else playing a lead break?
 Listen to that person, and play some gentle backup as appropriate to make the lead sound good.
 LISTEN all the time, and do whatever your ears tell you to, to make the music always sound as good as it can.
-That way, you won’t be just playing the song at the same time– you’ll be playing it together.
+That way, you won't be just playing the song at the same time-- you'll be playing it together.

 Red Henry